cashapp/misk/misk/web/README.md

 - `main`: core UI for `_admin/` dashboard
 - `@misk`: all npm packages
   - `@misk/common`: common libraries and files that `modules` and `main` have access to
-- `modules`: all dashboard tabs written as "child apps" that can be hot loaded into main at runtime
+- `modules`: all dashboard tabs written as "child apps" that can be hot loaded into main at runtime.
+The tabs below will be similar to the current dashboard tabs:
+  - `config`
+  - `log4j`
+  - `threads`
 - `original-web`: heartbeat code, will be moved into modules and deleted

 ## Framework and Languages